TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 The **Key Findings section** provides a detailed analysis of the Pizza Sales Dashboard, uncovering essential performance metrics, time-based trends, customer preferences, and product-level insights.
 By interpreting **Key Performance Indicators (KPIs)**, **PivotCharts**, and **slicers**, this section ensures a thorough understanding of sales data, trends, and their impact on strategic business outcomes.
-Let’s dive into the details.💡📊
+Let’s dive into the details.📊

 #### 📊 **Key Performance Indicators (KPIs)**